i2nes/app-engine-blog/README.md

 # app-engine-blog
-Python blog for Google App Engine
+A simple blogging platform using [Flask (a Python microframework)](http://flask.pocoo.org/) in Google App Engine.

+Work in progress...